Understanding the disability support and aged care sectors

 The Aged Care Work Value Case is a series of decisions of the Fair Work Commission that change minimum wages and conditions for employees in the aged care industry.

-The changes take effect from 1 January 2025.
+The latest changes take effect from 1 January 2025.

 For more information, go to Aged Care – Work Value Case: Changes to awards.